 step 4 | eyeshadow

 You’re going to take just ONE eyeshadow shade for this entire look.
 ONE.
 Because this is an easy look.
 We don’t have time for cut creases, multiple brushes, and tons of blending.
 I used the bronze shade (third from the right) in this amazing CoverGirl TrueNaked Goldens eyeshadow palette ($9.99-11.99) – which you NEED in your life if you don’t yet have some sort of neutral shadow palette – it blew my mind how well the shadows swatched and performed.
-Take a fluffy blending brush (I used this one from Crown for $6.99) and apply the color all of the lid, even over the liner because it’s going to mute it down, up through the crease.
+Take a fluffy blending brush (like this one from Sephora) and apply the color all of the lid, even over the liner because it’s going to mute it down, up through the crease.
 Feel free to take the color up slightly above the crease if you have hooded or semi-hooded lids (like me).

 On the lower lash line, take a brown pencil liner and line the waterline (I used this $2.99 essence one that I’m obsessed with and have used for months now).
 Take the other end of that Crown brush and smudge the bronze shadow on the lower lashes to soften the liner and add depth to your lower lash line.
 If you line your lower lashes and don’t smudge a shadow overtop, you’re missing out.
 It’s a game changer and softens your entire look!

 I am a drugstore mascara girl through and through.
 There’s nowhere better to save on makeup than mascara because you should be replacing your tubes every 3-4 months because of bacteria.
 I certainly don’t want to be replacing a $30 mascara every three months.
 Currently, I am using and liking the L’Oreal Butterfly Sculpt ($7.99), but my all-time favorite is still the Maybelline Lash Sensational pink tube.

 I applied two coats to the top and bottom lashes.